 You also cannot use a human pregnancy test on dogs.
 Because humans and dogs are different species, the test simply does not work and will not provide you with any information whatsoever.

-Ultrasound Devices to Detect Dog Pregnancy
+Ultrasound Device to Detect Dog's Pregnancy

-Because dog pregnancy tests are inaccurate, the only over-the-counter product you can buy to use as a type of dog pregnancy test is a canine pregnancy detector with probe, such as this popular Draminski PDD ($339.99) or CONTEC Probe ($940.00).
+Because dog pregnancy tests are inaccurate, the only over-the-counter product you can buy to use as a type of dog pregnancy test is a canine pregnancy detector with the probe, such as this popular Draminski PDD ($339.99) or CONTEC Probe ($940.00).

 They're accurate and provide fast results, but they're also very expensive and generally unnecessary for pet owners, especially when a visit to a veterinarian's office will be far cheaper (and easier).

 To avoid performing guessing games yourself or spending hundreds on pregnancy detectors for dogs, talk to an expert instead and have them run some tests.

 They will perform a pregnancy blood test to precisely tell you whether or not your female dog is expecting.
 This test is 100% accurate.

 Dog Pregnancy and Your Dog's Breed and Size

-Your dog's breed, age, overall size and the size of her litter (number of puppies she is carrying) will determine your steps in how to tell if your dog is pregnant.
+Your dog's breed, age, overall size, and the size of her litter (number of puppies she is carrying) will determine your steps in how to tell if your dog is pregnant.

 For example, small breeds have small puppies, which means it may take a little longer to tell if your dog is pregnant.
 Big dogs carrying a larger litter of puppies may show signs sooner than dogs only carrying 2 or 3 pups.